 TGbe editor: Please add and update the following statements as shown below [CID 11938]

 An EHT beamformer that initiates the EHT non-TB sounding sequence shall transmit the EHT NDP Announcement frame with a single STA Info field, the STA Info field having a value in the AID11 field other than 2047 and with the AID11 field in that STA Info field set to the AID of the STA identified by the RA field or to 0 if the STA identified by the RA field is an associated AP, mesh STA or IBSS STA.
+The EHT NDP Announcement frame shall be followed after a SIFS by an EHT sounding NDP, which shall be followed after a SIFS by a PPDU containing one or more EHT Compressed Beamforming/CQI frames.

 …

 An EHT beamformer that initiates an EHT TB sounding sequence shall transmit an EHT NDP Announcement frame with two or more STA Info fields and the RA field set to the broadcast address.
-The EHT NDP Announcement frame is followed after a SIFS by an EHT sounding NDP followed after a SIFS by a BFRP Trigger frame.
-Each EHT beamformee responds after a SIFS with an EHT TB PPDU containing one or more EHT Compressed Beamforming/CQI frames.
+The EHT NDP Announcement frame shall be followed after a SIFS by an EHT sounding NDP, which shall be followed after a SIFS by a BFRP Trigger frame.
+Each EHT beamformee that is addressed by a BFRP Trigger frame shall respond after a SIFS with an EHT TB PPDU containing one or more EHT Compressed Beamforming/CQI frames.